sharnit/Hazard/README.md

 # Hazard
-Website showing articles on natural hazards that occurred in India
+Website showing articles on natural hazards that occurred in India and scatter plots showing total economic damage incurred due to natural disasters from 2005-2016